Log Cabin Holidays in Autumn

 Windmill Lodges offer a range of log cabin holiday accommodation for rent all through the year.
-Our exclusive development of seven luxurious log cabins, thoughtfully arranged around a delightful private fishing lake on the outskirts of Woodbridge, afford unrivalled comfort and great views of the surrounding countryside.
+Our exclusive development of seven luxurious log cabins, thoughtfully arranged around a delightful wildlife lake on the outskirts of Woodbridge, afford unrivalled comfort and great views of the surrounding countryside.

 Autumn Breaks in Suffolk

 An autumn break means that you’ll benefit from less crowded tourist spots and much more predictable weather.
 Granted it may not be as hot come mid to late September, but at least you can be fairly certain what the weather is going to do and can plan your break accordingly.